 Humanities offer great scope for study and learning.
-On the job front, there are many ranging from teaching to pursuing research.
-However, we look at alternate careers for Humanities majors where they can use all the learnings and shine in their jobs.
-Few jobs are unheard of and few may floor you.
+On the career front, there are many ranging from teaching to pursuing research.
+However, we look at alternate careers for Humanities majors, where they can use all the learnings and shine in their jobs.
+Few careers in Humanities are unheard of and few may floor you.

-Let’s take a peek at these jobs and decide whether you are cut for them.
+Let’s take a peek at these careers and decide whether you are cut for them.

 1) Museum Curator

 If you have majored in Art or History, then you are a better person to safeguard the artefacts in a museum.
 Most of the museums recruit recent Humanities graduates to take the job of a tour guide or assist the visitors at the helpdesk.
 You can put your love of History to proper use and work your way up.
 Once you rise through the ranks, you can be a museum curator managing the precious collections.

 Have you ever established a connection between Art and Humanities?
 If you have a background in History (or) Communication, that’s a killer combination to set you up in the artistic world.
 Add a little bit of entrepreneurial streak to your skills and start a website to market and sell your artwork.
 The buyers range from publishing houses to individuals to art lovers.

 3) Private Investigator

 I assume The Pink Panther theme is already playing in the background.
 Popular media and films showcased this profession as a glamorous one.
 Private investigators are adept at handling various investigative activities.
 You can use your inquisitive nature and analytical skills to fathom frauds, insurance-related cases, background checks, etc. With a good knowledge of the law and forensic sciences, you can make way into many complex cases and assist law enforcement agencies.